 You could also make a fiber-rich smoothie (read about their benefits from my recent blog post) and freeze them in individual drink containers.
 Bring straws for easy, spill-free access to these drinks.

-Tip 4: Less Salt, More Water, Frequent Breaks
+Tip 4: Less Salt, More Water, and Frequent Breaks

 Tip 5: Include protein for staying power